-b) Response
+b)

-100,000 Character Response A single character is transmitted to the serial port when there is a change in connection state: C = connected, D = disconnected, N = host unreachable.
+Response Character Response A single character is transmitted to the serial port when there is a change in connection state: C = connected, D = disconnected, N = host unreachable.
 This option is overridden when the Active Start Modem Mode or Active Start Host List is in effect.
 Default setting is Nothing (quiet).
 No Active Startup Does not attempt to initiate a connection.
 Default setting.
 With Any Character Attempts to connect when any character is received from the serial port.
 Accept with modem_control_in Active Attempts to connect when the modem_control_in input changes from not asserted to asserted.
 With a Specific Start Character Attempts to connect when it receives a specific start character from the serial port.
 The default start character is carriage return.

-Manual Connection

-Attempts to connect when directed by a command string received from the serial port.
-The first character of the command string must be a $\bf C$ (ASCII 0x43), and the last character must be either a carriage return (ASCII 0x0D) or a line feed (0x0A).
+Manual Connection Attempts to connect when directed by a command string received from the serial port.
+The first character of the command string must be a C (ASCII 0x43), and the last character must be either a carriage return (ASCII 0x0D) or a line feed (0x0A).
 No blanks or space characters may be in the command string.
 Between the first and last command string characters must be a full or partial destination IP address and can include a destination port number.
 The IP address must be in standard dot-decimal notation and may be a partial address, representing the least significant 1, 2, or 3 bytes of the remote IP address.
 The period is required between each pair of IP address numbers.
 If present, the port number must follow the IP address, must be presented as a decimal number in the range 1-65535, and must be preceded by a forward slash (ASCII 0x2F).
 The slash separates the IP address and the port number.
 If you omit the port number from a command string, the internally stored remote port number starts a connection.
 If a partial IP address is presented in a command string, it is interpreted to be the least significant bytes of the IP address and uses the internally stored remote IP address to provide the most significant bytes of the IP address.
 If the IP address entered is 0.0.0.0/0, the device server enters Monitor Mode.
 For example, if the remote IP address already configured in the unit is 129.1.2.3, then an example command string would be C3/7.
 (This would connect to 129.1.2.3 and port 7.)
 You may also use a different ending for the connection string.
 For example, C50.1/23 would connect you to 129.1.50.1 and port 23.

-Table 5-8.
+Table 5-9.
 Manual Connection Address Example

+Command String Result if remote IP is 129.1.2.3 and remote port is 1234 C121.2.4.5/1 Complete override; connection is started with host 121.2.4.5, port 1 example, C50.1/23 would connect you to 129.1.50.1 and port 23.

 Command String Result if remote IP is 129.1.2.3 and remote port is 1234

-C121.2.4.5/1 Complete override; connection is started with host 121.2.4.5, port 1

 C5 Connects to 129.1.2.5, port 1234

 C28.10/12 Connects to 129.1.28.10, port 12

-C0.0.0.0/0 Connects to 129.1.28.10, port 12; enters Monitor Mode
+C0.0.0.0/0 Enters Monitor Mode

-T

-Autostart (Automatic Connection) , ,